 The benefits to the business always outweigh the concerns.
 At one of our clients, there was fear revenue from a key customer would be allocated to another business unit.
 For example, if a client lived in Germany, but purchased in Paris, which country manager (Germany or France) would get the revenue credit?
 In many companies, the Paris revenue would be attributed to France because that is where the activity took place.
 However, that might not be appropriate.
 The customer relationship may have been developed in Germany.

 The corporate business management concern is that data silos prevent knowing how important that customer might be to the overall business.
 If the German customer purchases in multiple countries, her total purchases in any one market might be small.
 However, taken together, she might deserve higher recognition.
-Will she get the experience she deserves?
+Will this customer get the experience she deserves?

 There was also fear that one business unit would spam the customer list with marketing materials so that the other business units would not get through the clutter.
 The spamming issue was resolved with data governance and business rules.